 El Arrayán wind farm make up

-Located in the farmlands of El Arrayán and El Sauce, the wind power plant will utilise the coastal wind resource of the region.
+Located in the farmlands of El Arrayán and El Sauce, the wind power plant utilises the coastal wind resource of the region.

-The farm will be installed with 50 2.3MW turbines mounted on 80m-high towers.
-There will also be a control and maintenance building for the plant.
+The farm is installed with 50 2.3MW turbines mounted on 80m-high towers.
+There is also a control and maintenance building for the plant.

-The three-bladed wind turbines will have a rotor diameter of 101m and blade length of 49m.
-The swept area of each turbine is 8011.8m2.
-The rotor speed will vary from 6rpm to 16rpm.
-The power output of the rotor will be guided by pitch regulation.
+The three-bladed wind turbines have a rotor diameter of 101m and blade length of 49m.
+The swept area of each turbine is 8,011.8m².
+The rotor speed varies from 6rpm to 16rpm.
+The power output of the rotor is guided by pitch regulation.

 Each turbine is equipped with hydraulic disc brake, a 2,300kW asynchronous generator, and a three-stage planetary / helical gear box.

-The turbines for the wind farm will be manufactured at Siemens' facility in the US.
-Siemens will install and commission the wind turbines, as well as provide service and maintenance for five years.
+The turbines for the wind farm were manufactured at Siemens’ facility in the US.
+Siemens installed and commissioned the wind turbines, and provides service and maintenance for five years.

 Grid connection and distribution

-Power from the aero generators of the turbines will pass through in-tower wires and will be connected with the 35kV/0.690kV power transformer located on ground near tower foundation.
-It will then be transmitted through 35kV line before it is stepped up at the 220kV/ 35kV El Arrayán substation.
+Power from the aero generators of the turbines passes through in-tower wires and is connected with the 35kV/0.690kV power transformer located on ground near tower foundation.
+It is then transmitted through a 35kV line before it is stepped up at the 220kV/ 35kV El Arrayán substation.

-A 220kV transmission line from the plant's substation and a new lift substation for connection to the electricity grid will also be built as part of the El Arrayán wind power project.
+A 220kV transmission line from the plant’s substation and a new lift substation for connection to the electricity grid are also be built as part of the El Arrayán wind power project.

-The power output of the El Arrayán wind farm will be fed into the national power grid Sistema Interconectado Central (SIC).
+The power output of the El Arrayán wind farm is fed into the national power grid Sistema Interconectado Central (SIC).